meetkerasiya/Online-APMC-Auction-System/README.md

 where farmers and traders can register and login.
 Farmers can add their farm-products and traders can place bid on products.

-Technologies used in this project
+Technologies used in this project:

 HTML
 CSS